Privacy Policy

 As described above, most of your personal data have been collected by The Company as a result of the portfolio transfer from your original creditor to The Company, either at the time of the transfer or subsequently, based on The Company’s own data collection and privacy management procedures.

 However, we may require the collection of additional information from you when necessary to provide our services as described in this Privacy Policy.
 If you refuse to provide such necessary personal data or if you decide to withdraw your explicit consent for processing of special categories of data (see section 5 above), it is highly likely that we will not be able to provide our services to you.
+As per our policies, we shall seek to point this out in the respective privacy notices where relevant.

 7. Sharing your personal data